 Example 2

-With the understanding that one kilometre equals 1000 metres (1 km = 1000 m), ask students make a conjecture about how many grams are in1 kilogram.
+With the understanding that one kilometre equals 1000 metres (1 km = 1000 m), ask students to make a conjecture about how many grams are in1 kilogram.
 Ask students to verify this conjectures, and support them in formulating a generalization, namely that the prefix kilo- placed in front of a unit designates a measurement equivalent to one thousand times that unit.

 Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Mesure, p.
 64-66.